 Shopify store cost depends on store size.
 Small merchants with the Basic Shopify plan, free theme and a few apps should fit into $100/mo.
 For giant stores, the sky is the limit.

 Depending on your chosen plan, Shopify takes anywhere between %2.9 - %2.15+ 30¢ flat fee per transaction.

-Shopify is offering Shopify Starter and Shopify basic monthly subscription for $1/mo for three months.
-Afterwards, it will go up to the regular $5/mo and $39/ mo respectively.
+Shopify is offering Shopify Starter, Basic, Shopify, and Advanced plans monthly subscription for $1/mo for three months.
+Afterwards, it will go up to the regular plan's pricing.

 Shopify is one of the most affordable eCommerce platforms for both new merchants and industry leaders.
 However, you must be careful and not get carried away with additional expenses, like Shopify apps.